Anthony-Giacinto/bravais/README.md

 * Python 3.6

 ## How to Use
 Just import bravais and type bravais.Bravais2D().
-This will generate the scatter plot with the default values.
+This will generate a scatter plot with the default values.
 Here are all the arguments for Bravais2D:
 * a: (float) The magnitude of the first primitive vector (default is 1.0).
 * b: (float) The magnitude of the second primitive vector (default is 1.0).